lvgl/lv_port_pc_visual_studio/README.md

 ## Known Issues

-- The LV_MEM_SIZE macro in lv_conf.h should be 128KiB or larger because you may meet the out of memory issue when you are using the 64-bit simulator.
+- The LV_MEM_SIZE macro in lv_conf.h should be 128 KiB or larger because you may meet the out of memory issue when you are using the 64-bit simulator.
-  - Note: In this project, the size is set to 1024KiB.
+  - Note: In this project, the size is set to 256 KiB.
 - Users need to check the target selected in Visual Studio, because the simulator project support ARM64 and Visual Studio will choose ARM64 in the first time because of the alphabetical order.